Most people accept agricultural odours as a part of being in the countryside.

 When does spreading take place?

 Spreading can only be undertaken in fair weather as ploughing in wet, cold or frozen ground is not feasible.
 The growing season dictates that most crops are harvested in summer.
 Ploughing in of manures follows almost immediately to replenish the soil ready for the following year.
-Unfortunately this means that spreading is most likely to occur at times when people will want to have their windows open or be outside in their gardens.
+Unfortunately this means that spreading is most likely to occur at times when people will have their windows open or want to outside.

 The process of spreading is a key factor in successful farming; unfortunately the weather and positions of their fields/crops dictate when farmers can spread.